Sorbari2016/weather_app/README.md

-# Restaurant Page Project
+# Weather Web App Project

-## Project Overview
+## Project Description
-- For this project, I am tasked with building a restaurant homepage using javascript mostly.
+- For this project, I am tasked with building weather web application.
-- The whole restaurant page will be dynamically generated using Javascript.
+- The web app should allow users input a location and be able to get the weather conditons of that location. .

+## Features
+- Search feature, where users can type in a location and retrieve its weather conditons like temperature, pressure, humidity, et.
+- Hourly weather forecast.
+- Daily weather forecast.

 ## Tools
 - Javascript.
 - CSS.
-- Npm.
+- Npm, & packages.
 - Webpack.
+- Web APIs.

+## Weather Web APP HomePage
+### Check out the app